War on terror: Costs

-The war on terror, spanning decades, is a multitrillion-dollar war that cost much more than originally estimated.
+The war on terror, spanning decades, is a multitrillion-dollar war that has cost much more than originally estimated.

 According to the Costs of War Project at Brown University's Watson Institute, the war on terror will have cost $8 trillion for operations between 2001 and 2022 plus $2.2 trillion in future costs of veterans' care over the next 30 years.
 Out of this number, $2.313 trillion is for Afghanistan, $2.058 trillion for Iraq and Syria, and $355 billion was spent on other warzones.
 The remainder was for DHS ($1.1 trillion).

-According to the Soufan Group in July 2015, the U.S. government was spending $9.4 million per day in operations against ISIL in Syria and Iraq.
+According to the Soufan Group in July 2015, the US government was spending $9.4 million per day in operations against ISIL in Syria and Iraq.

 A March 2011 Congressional report estimated war spending through the fiscal year 2011 at $1.2 trillion, and future spending through 2021 (assuming a reduction to 45,000 troops) at $1.8 trillion.
 A June 2011 academic report covering additional areas of war spending estimated it through 2011 at $2.7 trillion, and long-term spending at $5.4 trillion including interest.

 In direct spending, the United States Department of Defense reports spending $1.547 trillion from 2001 to February 2020 in war costs in Iraq, Syria, and Afghanistan.

-Adversary groups have taken an interest in agricultural bioterrorism and this is a continuing concern as of 2022.
+Adversary groups have taken an interest in agricultural bioterrorism, and this is a continuing concern as of 2022.
 The US government takes steps to prepare for threats from agricultural pathogens.
 The National Plant Disease Diagnostic Network (NPDN) coordinates efforts to combat agrowarfare against the US.